This Instant Pot Pumpkin Butter from The Whole Smiths is not only the perfect fall treat but a

 Instant Pot Pumpkin Butter

-- 29 ounce canned pumpkin puree 2 15-ounce cans work as well
+- 29 ounce can of pumpkin puree or two 15 ounce cans works as well

 - 2 tablespoons butter optional